whisperrnote/whisperrchat-b82a8ded/src/lib/appwrite/README.md

 ## Overview

-This directory contains the complete Appwrite integration for WhisperChat, implementing all features specified in `appwrite.config.json`.
+This directory contains the complete Appwrite integration for Tenchat, implementing all features specified in `appwrite.config.json`.

 ## Directory Structure